grafana/grafana/docs/sources/visualizations/histogram-draft.md

 - Slightly change the query to show the increase per histogram block rather than the total count of the bucket.
 The new query is `sum(increase(image_uploaded_bytes_bucket[$__interval])) by (le)`.
 When users have a temporal dimension in their visualization, they must make sure the query takes advantage of that.
 - Set **Query options > Max data points** to 25 to avoid slowing down the browser.

-> *Note:* The heat map animation recording mistakenly uses `rate` instead of `increase` .
-The rate is the average increase per second for the interval.
-The relative difference between the buckets is the same, so the resulting heatmap will have the same appearance.

-You can use either, selecting the one that makes the most sense for their application.
+You can use either `rate` or `increase`, selecting the one that makes the most sense for their application.
 To know *how fast* something is happening, use `rate`.
 To know *how much* something is happening, use `increase`.